Jubessin/com.ikonoclast.common/README.md

 Common

-Package of features common to the development of Ikonoclast projects.
+Unity package used in the development of Ikonoclast projects, containing common functionality.

 ## Editor Tooling